oceanumeric/oceanumeric.github.io/docs/_blog/to-compete-or-not-compete.md

 language model (such as GPT-3), I have already given up the idea of creating a startup directly related to AI.
 However, I will focus on providing customized solutions to my customers with AI technologies that are driven by data.

+## Some Reflections

+In the post, we assumed that growing to be a decent size is the goal of a startup.
+However, this is not always the case.
+Many firms want to stay small on purpose.

+For the innovation part, we did not talk that much about what kind of innovation we need.
+I encourage people to be innovative in your own way.
+By doing this, you not just open up a new market, but also avoid over-competition.

+Therefore, being the first to create a new market is very important.
+However, this is not easy.